LisaWu97/ClimateDynamics/README.md

 # ClimateDynamics
 This is the repository for the Final Project of ES 292 01 - Climate Dynamics.
-All the results are generated through file DataPlotting120525.ipynb The data used, pdo.timeseries.ersstv5.csv, soi.long.csv for PDO and SOI indexes and
+All the results are generated through file DataPlotting120525.ipynb The data used, pdo.timeseries.ersstv5.csv, soi.long.csv for PDO and SOI indexes and avg_precip_temp.csv for montly precipitation and temperature can also be found in the repository.